smolgrrr/Wired/README.md

-# TAO (The Anon Operation): unstoppable free speech
+# The Wire: unstoppable free speech
 An app to facilitate unstoppable free speech on the internet.

 ## Overview